-June is hands-down one of the best months to visit the Bolivian Amazon, with the dry weather ramping up wildlife spotting opportunities and marginally cooler temperatures taking the sweat out of exploring.
-While visitor numbers are slowly increasing as the peak season approaches, you can still sidestep the crowds and take advantage of reasonable deals on accommodation and tours.
+June is hands-down one of the best months to visit the Bolivian Amazon.
+The dry weather is ramping up wildlife spotting opportunities, and marginally cooler temperatures take the sweat out of exploring.
+While visitor numbers are slowly increasing as the peak season approaches, you can still sidestep the crowds and take advantage of good deals on accommodation and tours.

-Wide-open skies of bluest blue and crisp, cool days are perfect for outdoor pursuits like hiking and mountain biking in the Andes in June.
-Before setting off for the heights, perhaps squeeze in a day or two in La Paz to take in some museums (the Ethnography Museum and the Plaza Museum of Contemporary Art are highly recommended), markets and street life, and tap into the city’s ever-evolving and increasingly exciting food scene.
+Wide-open skies of blue and crisp, cool days are perfect for outdoor pursuits like hiking and mountain biking in the Andes in June.
+Before setting off for the heights, perhaps squeeze in a day or two in La Paz to take in some museums (Ethnography Museum and Plaza Museum of Contemporary Art), markets, and street life, and tap into the city's ever-evolving and increasingly exciting food scene.

-From here, you can test your nerve (and breaks!) downhill biking one of the world’s most dangerous roads through the forest-cloaked mountains of the Yungas to Coroico if you dare.
-Lake Titicaca is glorious at this time of year — base yourself in Copacabana, say, and daytrip it to the pre-Hispanic ruins of Tiwanaku and enchanting Isla del Sol.
-The Salar de Uyuni’s vast and magnificent salt flats are at their accessible best now the rains have dried up.
+You can test your nerve (and breaks!) downhill biking one of the world's most dangerous roads through the forest-cloaked mountains of the Yungas to Coroico if you dare.
+Lake Titicaca is glorious at this time of year—base yourself in Copacabana and day trip it to the pre-Hispanic ruins of Tiwanaku and enchanting Isla del Sol.
+The Salar de Uyuni's vast and magnificent salt flats are at their accessible best now the rains have dried up.

-Santa Cruz is a delight if you’re craving some culture, with its colonial architecture and colonnades, museums of sacred and contemporary art, vibrant street life and botanical gardens.
-From the relaxed little town of Vallegrande, you can hike in the Andean foothills and explore the trail of Che Guevara’s last days.
-Stay in Tarija and you can easily venture out into the high-altitude vineyards of Valle de la Concepción, pausing en route for tastings.
+Santa Cruz is a delight if you're craving some culture, with its colonial architecture and colonnades, sacred and contemporary art museums, vibrant street life, and botanical gardens.
+From the relaxed little town of Vallegrande, you can hike in the Andean foothills and explore the trail of Che Guevara's last days.
+Stay in Tarija, and you can easily venture out into the high-altitude vineyards of Valle de la Concepción, pausing en route for tastings.

-Santísima Trinidad (Festival of the Holy Trinity) Held on a different date in June each year, the city of Trinidad parties hard at this huge fiesta, with flamboyantly costumed parades, bullfights, and much merrymaking.
+Santísima Trinidad (Festival of the Holy Trinity), Trinidad.
+Held on a different date in June each year, the city of Trinidad parties hard at this huge fiesta, with flamboyantly costumed parades, bullfights, and much merrymaking.

-Corpus Christi This Christian feast in mid-June is embraced with particular gusto in the mining town of Potosí, with mass and street processions.
+Corpus Christi, Potosí.
+This Christian feast in mid-June is embraced with particular enthusiasm in the mining town of Potosí, with mass and street processions.

-San Juan On June 24, one of the coldest days of the year, the whole country celebrates the feast day of St John, with bonfires, fireworks and much partying.
+San Juan, nationwide.
+On June 24, one of the coldest days of the year, the whole country celebrates the feast day of St John with bonfires, fireworks, and much partying.
 The biggest fiesta is in Santa Cruz, while the nearby village of Porongo is famous for its firewalkers.

-Winter equinox On June 21, the winter solstice brings indigenous leaders to the ancient ruins of Tiwanaku on the shores of Lake Titicaca for the return of the new sun.
+Winter equinox, Tiwanaku.
+On June 21, the winter solstice brings indigenous leaders to the ancient ruins of Tiwanaku on the shores of Lake Titicaca for the return of the new sun.